Deposit Return Scheme

 Automated Returns

-Automated returns under the Deposit Return Scheme are handled using Reverse Vending Machines (RVMs), which scan and collect containers while issuing refunds automatically.
-RVMs are expected to play a key role in the system’s infrastructure, providing a fast and convenient way for consumers to return items.
-Those machines that meet the DMO specification will automatically record all returns in the DMO systems, ensuring accurate tracking of deposits and supporting smooth, efficient operations for both businesses and consumers.
+Automated returns under the Deposit Return Scheme use Reverse Vending Machines (RVMs) that scan and collect containers and issue refunds automatically.
+RVMs will be central to the system, offering a quick, convenient return method.
+Machines meeting DMO specifications will record all returns in DMO systems, ensuring accurate tracking and efficient operations for businesses and consumers.

 Strengths